Information for Parents

 For online pamphlet translations:

-The Student Report Information for Parents sheet provides information about how to read individual student reports.
-This will be available later in term 3.
+The Individual Student Report Information for Parents pamphlet provides information about how to read individual student reports.

-Translations of the Student Report Information for Parents sheet will be available in the following languages:
+Translations of the Individual Student Report Information for Parents pamphlet is available in the following languages: